sissaschool/xmlschema/doc/extras.rst

 ------------

 Each implementation of a generator class has an additional filter for translating types using the types map of the instance.
-For example a :class:`PythonGenerator` has the filter *python_type*.
+For example :class:`xmlschema.extras.codegen.PythonGenerator` has the filter *python_type*.

 These filters are based on a common method *map_type* that uses an instance dictionary built at initialization time from a class maps for builtin types